SpocWiki/_public/schema.org/type/is_a_/creative_work/creative_work_series/periodical.md

 Tag Instances like this:
 #is_/a_/periodical

-A publication in any medium issued in successive parts bearing numerical or chronological designations and intended to continue indefinitely, such as a magazine, scholarly journal, or newspaper.<br/><br/>
+A publication in any medium issued in successive parts bearing numerical or chronological designations and intended to continue indefinitely, such as a magazine, scholarly journal, or newspaper.

 See also <a href="http://blog.schema.org/2014/09/schemaorg-support-for-bibliographic_2.html">blog post</a>.

 [ #is_/sub_class_of :: [[../CreativeWorkSeries]] ]